TheGrizzMD/coinops-es-de/core/metadata-global/README.md

 - `systemReleaseDate` - The date the system was released in ISO 8601 (`YYYY-MM-DD`) format.
 If only the month and year was known then the format is `YYYY-MM`.
 If only the year was known then the format is `YYYY`.
 - `systemReleaseDateFormated` - A formated version of the release date in `Month Day, Year` format.
 If only the month and year was known then the format is `Month Year`.
 If only the year was known then the format is `Year`.
 - `systemHardwareType` - A value to represent the systems type (e.g. `Console`. `Portable`, `Computer`, etc...)
-- `systemColor` - A hex value to represent the systems color (can be used for things like backgrounds or navigation highlights)
+- `systemColor` - A hex value to represent a systems primary color (can be used for things like backgrounds or navigation highlights)
+- `systemColorPalette1...4` - 4 different hex values to represent other colors that can be used for a system (useful for things like color bands)

 ## **Usage**
 1. Download the latest release of this repo and place it in a dedicated folder in your theme.